picosonic/js13k-2018/devdiary/diary.md

 Decided to use CSS animations so added classes for different player states, such as walking.

-I came across the Kenney.nl site and particularly liked the abstract 2d platformer graphics, so decided to incorporate them into my game since they were CC0 licensed.
+I came across the [Kenney.nl](https://kenney.nl/) site and particularly liked the [abstract 2d platformer](https://kenney.nl/assets/abstract-platformer) graphics, so decided to incorporate them into my game since they were CC0 licensed.
 I achieved this by placing div elements for body, arms, legs, eyes e.t.c.
 Then using CSS animations to move the div elements.

 I thought the background was a bit bland so added a linear gradient to give a feel of night time.

-I decided to change the tile size to 64 pixels as this can be divided better and fitted the screen better.
+I decided to change the tile size to 64x64 pixels as this can be divided better and fitted the screen better.
 This did require some rework on the animations and character element positions.

 21st August
 -----------